dnnsoftware/Dnn.Platform/CONTRIBUTING.md

   * To quickly create a topic branch based on development; `git checkout -b my_contribution development`
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
+* When ready to publish your changes, you can with `git push -u origin my_contribution`
 * Make sure your pull request description tags the GitHub issue ID, so it is clear what issue you have fixed.
 * Make sure your commit messages are in the proper format.